 The Atacama Desert, Chile

 When there's laws against light pollution you know you're in for a treat.
 As one of the driest places on earth, the Atacama Desert's wild sandy plains and rugged red canyons will leave you feeling like you've landed on Mars (fun fact: it's actually used to test Mars rovers in simulations).
-Chile's dedication to preserving darkness has cemented the Atacama's reputation as one of the best places in the world to stargaze, with the Milky Way so bright at new moon it can cast a shadow.
+Chile's dedication to preserving darkness has cemented the Atacama's reputation as one of the best stargazing destinations, with the Milky Way so bright at new moon it can cast a shadow.
 Stay at the divine Explora Atacama and point out the planets from the hotel's own private observatory.
-And if you need to take your astronomy boffin-dom (technical term) a step further, the ALMA observatory is just an hour and a half's drive away.
+And if you need to take your astronomy boffin-dom (technical term) a step further, the ALMA observatory is just a one-and-a-half-hour-drive away.

 Where the Atacama Desert is rusty red, Northern Norway is snow white.
-This region is one of the few places on earth where the Milky Way is overshadowed, by none other than the Northern Lights.
+This region is one of the few places on earth where the Milky Way is overshadowed, by none other than the Northern Lights, making this a real contender in a round-up of the world's best stargazing destinations.
 Stay in the traditional wooden cabins of Lyngen Lodge and spend your days dog sledding, skiing and the like, before an evening of gawping at the iconic green rivers of the Aurora Borealis snaking across the sky.

 The Makgadikgadi Pans, Botswana